jeffgcameron/NoteTaker/README.md

 This application is covered under the Apache license.

 ## Tests
-THis application was tested through the local host using server.js, and then deployed to Heroku
+This application was tested through the local host using server.js, and then deployed to Heroku

 ### Github
 Visit my Github Profile at https://github.com/jeffgcameron